MariyaOly/Autotest_for_RESTful_service/README.md

 The methods have a subordinate description.

-Tests test the methods using the api library.
+Tests test the methods using the api library (requests.get, requests.post, requests.delete, requests.put)